sdegutis/90s.dev/site/public/blogs/introducing-90s-dev.md

 where HTML and CSS didn't happen; where JavaScript was born an old man;
 where React and Vue would have been unnecessary and overcomplicated;
 where collaboration was always at the heart and soul of the web.

+The driving principle behind 90s.dev is rediscovering beauty in simplicity.
+In fact, the entire website you see here was created *from scratch* to be the most beautiful website code ever written *because* of its simplicity, both aesthetically and in code.
+The same is true of [os.90s.dev](${OSHOST}).